Ice removal stopped due to cost before Olivier Bruneau's death, foreman testifies | CBC News

 Colleague says Bruneau was 'great worker'

 Dan Sabourin was the first inquest witness called Monday.
-He worked as layout man or surveyor for Bellai Brothers Construction, now known as Bellai Alliance, at the time of the fatal workplace incident.
+He worked as a layout man or surveyor for Bellai Brothers Construction, now known as Bellai Alliance, at the time of Bruneau's death.

 It's the same position Bruneau held when he was killed on March 23, 2016.